 Trust: how do councils honour their commitments to residents and stay relevant?

-Please join us on 19 September for a FREE in-depth forum on the major issues facing local government, and approaches for successfully managing them.
+Please join us for a FREE in-depth forum on the major issues facing local government, and approaches for successfully managing them.

 Feel free to extend this invitation to your Council colleagues where appropriate.